Optimal network design

 Optimal network design is a problem in combinatorial optimization.
 It is an abstract representation of the problem faced by states and municipalities when they plan their road network.
 Given a set of locations to connect by roads, the objective is to have a short traveling distance between every two points.
 More specifically, the goal is to minimize the sum of shortest distances, where the sum is taken over all pairs of points.
-For each two locations, there is a number representing the cost of building a direct road between them.
+For every two locations, there is a number representing the cost of building a direct road between them.
 A decision must be made about which roads to build with a fixed budget.

 Formal definition

 The input to the optimal network design problem is a weighted graph G = (V,E), where the weight of each edge (u,v) in the graph represents the cost of building a road from u to v; and a budget B.

 A feasible network is a subset S of E, such that the sum of w(u,v) for all (u,v) in S is at most B, and there is a path between every two nodes u and v (that is, S contains a spanning tree of G).

 For each feasible network S, the total cost of S is the sum, over all pairs (u,v) in E, of the length of the shortest path from u to v, which uses only edges in S. The objective is to find a feasible network with a minimum total cost.